moshesimon/comp0035_cw1_2021-22/README.md

 4. Edit .gitignore to add any config files and folders for your IDE.
 PyCharm, VisualStudio Code, Xcode and NetBeans have already been added.
 5. [comp0035_coursework1.md](comp0035_coursework1.md) contains an outline structure of a document that you can use to write coursework 1.
+6. [comp0035_coursework2.md](comp0035_coursework2.md) contains an outline structure of a document that you can use to write coursework 2.
+Alternatively there is a separate assignment in GitHub classroom if you prefer to separate coursework 1 and 2.

 Before you submit the coursework: